tausif1337/online-travel-agency/README.md

 2. Open your browser and visit [http://localhost:3000](http://localhost:3000).

 3. Explore the Online Travel Agency application and enjoy the features!

-## Contributing

-If you would like to contribute to the project, please follow the steps outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License